New research details how to use the radiation and gravity of the stars to decelerate a high-velocity interstellar projectile.

 The solution is for the probe’s sail to be redeployed upon arrival so that the spacecraft would be optimally decelerated by the incoming radiation from the stars in the Alpha Centauri system.
 René Heller, an astrophysicist working on preparations for the upcoming Exoplanet mission PLATO, found a congenial spirit in IT specialist Michael Hippke, who set up the computer simulations.

-The two scientists based their calculations on a space probe weighing less than 100 grams in total, which is mounted to a 100,000-square-metre sail, equivalent to the area of 14 soccer fields.
+The two scientists based their calculations on a space probe weighing less than 100 grams in total, which is mounted to a 100,000-square-meter sail, equivalent to the area of 14 soccer fields.
 During the approach to Alpha Centauri, the braking force would increase.
 The stronger the braking force, the more effectively the spacecraft’s speed can be reduced upon arrival.
 Vice versa, the same physics could be used to accelerate the sail at departure from the solar system, using the sun as a photon cannon.

 During its stellar encounter, the probe would not only be repelled by the stellar radiation, but it would also be attracted by the star’s gravitational field.
 This effect could be used to deflect it around the star.
 These swing-by-maneuvers have been performed numerous times by space probes in our solar system.
 “In our nominal mission scenario, the probe would take a little less than 100 years – or about twice as long as the Voyager probes have now been traveling.
 And these machines from the 1970s are still operational,” says Michael Hippke.